Published in the Idaho State Bar Advocate Magazine, September 2016.

 About Arthur Macomber

 Arthur B. Macomber has an undergraduate degree in business from George Fox University.
 Prior to attending the University of California Hastings College of the Law, he enjoyed 25 years in business, real estate, and construction.
-Mr. Macomber is licensed in Idaho, Montana, and Washington and runs Macomber Law, PLLC from Coeur d’Alene, focusing on real property, land use, water, and construction.
+Mr. Macomber is licensed in Idaho, Montana, and Washington and runs Bristol George, PLLC from Coeur d’Alene, focusing on real property, land use, water, and construction.